For FAQs about Camp, Fear Experiment, and Minglers, head here.

-What’s the difference between a Life of Yes℠ (LOY) Meetup, Workshop, and Camp?
+What’s the difference between a Life of Yes℠ (LOY) Workshop and Camp?

-The LOY workshop — “How to Create a Fulfilled Life” — is more like a class, with Saya sharing lecture-style and then participants sharing their subsequent thoughts in small groups or in the whole group.
-While you’re encouraged to come solo, it’s not required.
+The LOY workshop is a class, with Saya sharing lecture-style and then participants sharing their subsequent thoughts in small groups or in the whole group.

 LOY Camp is an intense yet relaxing weekend getaway that is a mix of individual, small group, and whole group activities and a mix of passive-participation and active-participation.
 Solo attendance is required.

 Can I run Mac & Cheese events in my city?

 Can I buy a gift certificate for a Mingler, a Camp, your other offerings to give to a loved one?

 Absolutely!
 Shoot Saya a note and we’ll make it happen.

 Are you hiring?
 Do you need an intern?
 A partner?

 You can see job openings here.
 If you live outside of Chicago and are interested in helping expand M&C into your city, head here.
 If you’re in Chicago and interested in partnering, head here and for volunteering, head here.

 Do you offer Mac & Cheese in places outside of Chicago?

 Most of the offerings are in Chicago.
 But occasionally, we do cross state-lines.
 Want to be notified if/when that happens?
 Head here.
 Online offerings like webinars and consulting are occasionally options; additionally there may be a Fear Experiment℠ in your area, which you can find out here.
 If there isn’t, you can bring one to you!